PUBLIC INFORMATION OFFICE

 High School Students from Boston, Worcester, Springfield Graduate from Supreme Judicial Court's Judicial Youth Corps Program

-This year, the Worcester students squared off against the Boston students in a mock trial of the case Commonwealth v.
-Breedy.
-Judge Jonathan Tynes, of the Dorchester Division of the Boston Municipal Court, presided.
+The students participated in a mock trial of Commonwealth v.
+Stephanie/Steven Hardee before Judge Jonathan Tynes, of the Dorchester Division of the Boston Municipal Court.
 Boston JYC students prosecuted the case, and Worcester JYC students acted as the defense.
-Students from both the Springfield JYC program served as jurors.
+Students from the Springfield JYC program served as jurors.

-The mock trial was followed by a JYC Appreciation Day graduation ceremony at the John Adams Courthouse, hosted by Supreme Judicial Court Justice Kimberly S. Budd, who was Mistress of Ceremonies.
-Current and former JYC participants, their families and court staff were in attendance.
+The mock trial was followed by a JYC Appreciation Day graduation ceremony at the John Adams Courthouse.
+Supreme Judicial Court Justice Kimberly S. Budd was Mistress of Ceremonies.
+JYC participants, their families, and court staff were in attendance.

-In addition to Supreme Judicial Court Justice Budd, speakers included: Christopher P. Sullivan, Esq., President-Elect of the Massachusetts Bar Association; Harvey Weiner, Esq., Vice-President of the Massachusetts Bar Foundation; Gerald Howland, Esq., Educational Director of the Boston Judicial Youth Corps; James Rosseel, Esq., Educational Director of the Worcester Judicial Youth Corps program; Samuel Charon, Esq., Educational Director of the Springfield Judicial Youth Corps Program; Alexis Thomas, a Cathedral High School student and a participant of the Boston Judicial Youth Corps program; Rachel Black, a Doherty High School student and a participant of the Worcester Judicial Youth Corps program; and Jada Ficarra, a Sabis International Charter School student and a participant of the Springfield Judicial Youth Corps program.
+In addition to Supreme Judicial Court Justice Budd, speakers included: Denise I. Murphy, Esq., Vice President of the Massachusetts Bar Association; Harvey Weiner, Esq., President of the Massachusetts Bar Foundation; Gerald Howland, Esq., Educational Director of the Boston Judicial Youth Corps; James Rosseel, Esq., Educational Director of the Worcester Judicial Youth Corps program; Samuel Charon, Esq., Educational Director of the Springfield Judicial Youth Corps Program; and Michael Scoville, a participant of the Springfield Judicial Youth Corps program.